Rational points near planar flat curves: Proof of the model case

-Strictly speaking, we need to replace $f_{N}$ by a function $f_{N,m}$, but this adjustment does not affect the proof.
-This problem reduces to counting rational points near curves with $f'' \simeq 1$, and thus we can apply the results of \cite{Hua15}, we have \begin{lemma}(lemma 4 in \cite{Hua15}) Let $F(x)$ be a $C^3$ curve such that $F''(x)\simeq 1$ when $x\in I$, where $I$ is a compact interval.
-Then we have
+This problem reduces to a rescaled version of counting rational points near curves with $F'' \simeq 1$, and thus we can apply the results of \cite{Hua15} or \cite{Hux94}.
+By a dyadic decomposition in $k$, we have